Mining with Zebra in Docker

 environment variable when you are starting the container, as we

-did in the example above.
-The address we used starts with the prefix t1
+did with the ZF funding stream address above.
+The address we used starts with

 The port we mapped between the container and the host with the -p